Frequently Asked Financial Aid Questions

 Is there any free money (scholarships, grants, etc.) that I can apply for?

-How much in loans will I be offered?
+How much will I be offered in loans?

 How do I get money for books and living expenses?

 Money for books and living expenses is provided by your refund check.
 All incoming loan funds pay the current owing balance of the academic term for which the loan has been borrowed.
 If there are excess loan funds after your term balance has been paid, this will generate a refund check.
-We will send you this refund check in the mail.
-It can be cashed or deposited into your personal account.
+We will send you this refund check via direct deposit or mail.

 Sample refund check calculation

-If you accepted loans totaling $20,500 for the academic year, and you attend 9 fall units, 7 spring units, and 3 summer units in the School of Education ($622/unit) then your loans and refunds might break down as shown:
+If you accepted loans totaling $20,500 for the academic year, and you attend 9 fall units, 7 spring units, and 3 summer units at $698/unit, then your loans and refunds might break down as shown:

 When does my refund check get mailed?

 Refund checks are usually mailed at the beginning of each term.
-Providing that you have fulfilled all loan requirements and are enrolled in all of your units for the term, your refund check should be mailed within the first one to two weeks of the start date of your classes for the term.
+Provided that you have fulfilled all loan requirements and are enrolled in all of your units for the term, your refund check should be mailed within the first one to two weeks of the start date of your classes for the term.
+Once mailed, it takes refund checks 2-3 business weeks to arrive at the listed mailing address.
+If you sign up for direct deposit, your refund will arrive much faster directly in your bank account.

 I don’t want to borrow loans for books and living expenses.
 Can I borrow just enough to pay for tuition?